"Tech Rap" by Jovany Aguirre, 7th Grade, 2011-2012 [Click on player.]

 The Banner Ad: Advertising on the Internet: Seventh grade students participated in a classroom assignment involving GIMP 2 [Photoshop equivalent] photo software to create a banner ad/Web banner to begin to understand this form of advertising on the World Wide Web.
 This form of online advertising involves embedding an advertisement into a web page.
 Its purpose is to attract traffic to a website by linking to the website of the advertiser.
 One standard size used by the students: 728X90 pixels [view slide show].

 Paul Revere: Seventh grade students participated in a classroom assignment involving the Internet and GIMP 2 [Photoshop equivalent] photo software to research/study Paul Revere/The American Revolution and make Digital Art.
-This project is currently featured in the School Spotlight section of The Paul Revere House Museum website [view slide show; download slide show; school spotlight PDF].
+This project is currently featured in the School Spotlight section of The Paul Revere House Museum website [school spotlight PDF].

 Writing Of Web-based Children's Stories Through Acquisition of HTML Skills : This story writing focuses on children's books that target 2-, 3-, 4-year olds to teach this age group morals and values.
 The students were tasked to write original stories that have a message, then move their stories into Web page format [via source code writing ...
 HTML] in combination with visuals/artwork and through linkage [page to page].
 Writing these kinds of stories ... based on morals and values ... for young children should also have an effect on the writers ... these seventh grade students ... to evaluate who they are and how they behave.